opencadc/caom2tools/doc/user/script_description.md

 * a description of the latest version of the CAOM2 model, see [here](http://www.opencadc.org/caom2/).

-* a description of the operational version of the CADC service, see [here](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/ams/).
+* a description of the operational version of the CADC Archive Metadata Service, see [here](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/ams/).

 * examples of the model and the client embedded in end-to-end workflows, see [here](https://github.com/opencadc-metadata-curation).
 Each application in this repository uses the tactic of programatically creating a unique blueprint for each file that is ingested, and then creating or updating the resulting CAOM2 Observation.